d-bl/GroundForge/Home.md

 Designing Bobbin Lace grounds
 =============================

 [TesseLaceD] is a web based toolkit to design your own grounds.
-The pages listed in the sidebar provide tutorials, tips and tricks to use the generated diagrams.
+The toolkit is based on a set of configurable matching diagrams.
+The pages listed in the sidebar provide tutorials, tips and tricks to use the diagrams.
 Though screenshots and procedures may be geared to the free [InkScape], other SVG compatible [editors] will have similar functions.
-Please feel welcome to improve the wiki pages for this toolbox: create a github account and while logged in you will see buttons to edit pages or create new ones.
+Please feel welcome to improve the wiki pages for this toolbox: create a github account and while logged in you will have access to buttons to edit pages or create new ones.

 Varying stitches and playing with the download renders a myriad of variations for a single pattern.
 Shortening [Jane Atkinson]'s [citation] of the Bauhaus school of art: _experiment, play, think.
 Some experiments may result in innovations, but even when reinventing wheels it is your own discovery and not taught._